45Drives/samba-ansible/README.md

 # samba-ansible

-Collection of roles and playbooks to configure samba file server Domain joins are supported
+role and playbooks to configure samba file server Domain joins are supported
 Clustered Samba via CTDB is supported
 Share creation is not currently supported